mok0/blog/content/posts/2024-06-14-push-existing-gitrepo-to-github.md

 $ git remote add origin https://github.com/youruid/myproject.git
 ```

 that will tie your existing git repo to the remote.
-Now you need to pull from github, but no worries, the directory upthere is empty, unless you chose to create a `README.md` file when creating the empty repo.
+Now you need to pull from github, but no worries, the directory up there is empty, unless you chose to create a `README.md` file when creating the empty repo.

 ```shell
 $ git pull